-8.6 NONRENEWAL OF TENURE TRACK CONTRACTS
+8.6 NONRENEWAL OF TENURE TRACK CONTRACTS (Board proposal)

 Nonrenewal ordinarily terminates employment at the end of an annual contract term.
 Nonrenewal is not a disciplinary action.
 It does not terminate rights under an existing annual contract.
-The decision not to renew nonrenew is discretionary with the administration, provided that it is not based upon reasons expressly forbidden by this agreement.
+The decision not to renew a faculty unit member's appointment nonrenew is discretionary with the administration, provided that it is not based upon reasons expressly forbidden by this agreement.
 Nonrenewal is subject only to those procedural limitations expressly set forth in this section.